hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 The dataset used in this project is publicly available on Kaggle:
 [Kaggle Dataset by BlastChar](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

-Description: This dataset includes 7,043 customer records with 21 variables including demographic details, account information, service usage, and churn label.
+This dataset includes 7,043 customer records with 21 variables including demographic details, account information, service usage, and churn label.

 License: Provided under the Kaggle Terms of Use.
 All rights belong to the original author.